-A variety of soil types are found across this tract.
-USDA - NRCS soil survey indicated Land Capability Classification as a mixture of 4E, 6E and 7E soils.
+A variety of soil types are found across these tracts.
+USDA - NRCS soil survey indicated Land Capability Classification for Section 31, T28N, R5E as a mixture of 3E-12%, 4E-27%, 6E-46% and 7E-15% soils.
 The majority of the acres are class 6E and 7E soils, which are generally not suitable for small grain crop production.
+Most acres would not meet current DNRC breaking criteria.
+USDA - NRCS soil survey indicated Land Capability Classification for Section 32, T28N, R5E as a mixture of 3E-24%, 4E-21%, 6E-35%, and 7E-20% soils.
+The majority of the acres are class 6E and 7E soils, which are generally not suitable for small grain crop production.
 Most acres would not meet current DNRC breaking criteria. ("If properly managed, soils in classes 1, 2, 3, 4 are suitable for the mechanized production of commonly grown field crops and for pasture and woodland.
 The degree of the soil limitations affecting the production of cultivated crops increases progressively from class 1 to class 5.
 The limitations can affect levels of production and the risk of permanent soil deterioration caused by erosion and other factors.
 Soils in classes 5, 6, 7 are generally not suitable for mechanized productions without special management.
 Capability subclasses indicate the dominant limitations in the class, E, shows that the main hazard is the risk of erosion unless a close growing plant cover is maintained."
 From USDA-NRCS Soil Survey).
 Topography is gently rolling to steep slopes composed of native rangeland.
 Soils are stable due to the permanent vegetation cover.
-This tract is surrounded by native rangeland contained in large pastures used for grazing.
-It is unlikely this tract would be broke for agricultural production in the future as they have been historically used as grazing land.
+These tracts are surrounded by native rangeland contained in large pastures used for grazing.
+It is unlikely these tracts would be broke for agricultural production in the future as it has been historically used as grazing land and no cropland is within the immediate area.
 The proposal does not involve any on the ground disturbance, so there are no soil effect differences between the alternatives.
 It is expected that this land will be used for livestock grazing in the future.

-The State owns certain minerals under this parcel and would retain ownership of these mineral rights if the tract is sold.
+The State owns certain minerals under this parcel and would retain ownership of these mineral rights if the tracts are sold.